Course Content and Outcome Guide for GEO 206

 - Special Fee:

 Course DescriptionExplores the various historical, social, economic, physical, and geographic factors that have contributed to the modern Oregon landscape.
 Delineates the major cultural and physical divisions within Oregon, in order to better understand the state's significant diversity.
 Emphasizes current issues and trends, and places the growth of Oregon into context with regional and national growth patterns.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion of Geography 206 the student will be able to: